Estate Planning

 She asked: Is it legal for him to leave the property to his children instead of me?

-Whether property is characterized as separate or community property is fixed at the “inception of title.”
-If acquired before marriage, property is classified as separate property.
-If it is acquired after marriage, it is presumed to be community property.
+In Texas, whether property is characterized as separate or community property is fixed at the “inception of title.”
+Property acquired before marriage is separate property.
+Property acquired during the marriage is presumed to be community property.

-An individual can dispose of separate property as he wishes in a Will.
-However, certain constitutional protections are available for surviving spouses in Texas.
+Individuals, even married ones, can dispose of separate property as they wish in a Will.
+But that does not mean that surviving spouses can be evicted from their homes.
+Certain constitutional protections are available for surviving spouses in Texas.
 A surviving spouse is entitled to a life estate in the homestead, and cannot be forced to sell the property as long as he or she occupies and uses it.

 So despite the fact that the separate property is given to someone other than a spouse, a spouse has the right to live on the property for as long as he or she desires without fear of eviction.